 Solutions

-Every home is different - do seek professional help, advice and permissions where relevant.
+Every home is different - do seek professional help, advice and permissions where relevant - take what fits and share with a neighbour.

 ---|---|---|---|---|